-While cost is a crucial factor in deciding which Medicare plan to choose, it should be weighed against other components as well.
-For example, don’t make the mistake of choosing a low-cost plan that is so affordable because it offers you little choice in terms of your care.
-Chances are that you’ll be dissatisfied with the plan when you need to use it.
+While cost is a crucial factor in deciding which Medicare plan to choose, it should be weighed against other components.
+For example, don’t make the mistake of choosing a low-cost plan that is affordable because it offers you little choice in terms of your care.

 Don’t discount the convenience factor that your Medicare plan can offer you.
 Are the doctors within the plan that you’re considering located nearby?
 Do they offer convenient hours?
-Is your favorite neighborhood pharmacy that is close to your home included within that plan?
+Is your favorite neighborhood pharmacy included?

-One of the benefits of being retired is the unfettered ability to travel as you like –– unless your Medicare plan stipulates that your coverage is limited only to your home state.
+One of the benefits of being retired is the ability to travel.
 If you travel frequently abroad or within the United States, does your Medicare plan provide the option to obtain care there?

 The quality of the health care healthcare you receive from both your medical providers and your insurance company can make a significant difference in the your quality of your life.
 This quality of care –– coupled with the services they offer –– is an important consideration for when you choose your Medicare plan.
 If you feel that something is lacking in the care you’ve received, search for a plan that offers what you need.

 Medicare is there to help you stay happy and healthy as you enjoy your senior years.
-Demystifying the process helps you make the right choices for your current and future needs.
 The key is to give yourself lots of time to compare plans and options so you don’t have to hurry to make a decision under pressure.